GridTools/gt4py/CONTRIBUTING.md

 ## Pull Request and Merge Guidelines

-Before you submit a pull request, check that it meets these guidelines:
+Before submitting a pull request, check that it meets the following criteria:

 1. The pull request should include tests.
 2. If the pull request adds functionality, it should be documented both in the code docstrings and in the official documentation.